DanteX86/RabbitMirror/README.md

 If you're using an older version, please upgrade Python or use a virtual environment with the correct version.

+#### Timeout behavior in threaded contexts

+If you use timeouts inside worker threads (e.g., `ThreadPoolExecutor`), RabbitMirror's `with_timeout` decorator automatically switches to a thread-based fallback that raises `CustomTimeoutError` in the caller when the timeout elapses.
+The background worker cannot be forcefully terminated; it will continue running until it naturally completes.

+On the main thread (and platforms with `SIGALRM`), timeouts use POSIX signals and are enforced with integer-second granularity.

 #### Virtual Environment Issues

 If you're having issues with the virtual environment: